Lyons officer returns home to hundreds of supporters after being shot over two weeks ago

 It wasn’t an ordinary homecoming, as the Lyons Police Sergeant was met with supporters, cheers, and much more.
-It could be seen for nearly a hundred miles.
+It could be seen for nearly a 100 miles.

 From the moment he was released from the hospital to the ride home, hundreds of community members lined the streets.
 About a dozen agencies drove behind Sergeant Cory Ryan to honor one of their own.